CLAT Vs SLAT: Differences, Eligibility, Accepting Colleges, Syllabus, Difficulty Level

 The application form for the CLAT is usually released in the first week of July, and registration for the examination remains open till the first week of November.
 The CLAT examination is conducted in the first week of December.

-Whereas, for the SLAT exam, the commencement of the application starts in December, and the registration window closes in April.
-The SLAT exam takes place in May.
+Whereas, for the SLAT exam, the commencement of the application is expected to start in August 2025.
+SLAT will be conducted tentatively in December 2025 in two phases.
 The SLAT is conducted twice in the same month, and if the student appears for both of the exams, the higher marks are counted for the final percentile calculation.

 Also, check - Top Law Colleges in India